felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.39.0-dev.5 =

 (2019/02/07) Moved the product brand string value to a https://schema.org/Brand name.
+Added a 'priceValidUntil' property to all products to avoid a warning from the Google validator.

 = 1.38.2 =